loganbondoc/Athlog/README.md

 # Athlog
 Athlog, is a web application designed to generate workout programs and track performance by logging an individual’s repetitions, workout dates and rest times.
+This was created as a part of an assessment for the DECO2017 unit, which taught the basics of web development utilising HTML, CSS, Javascript and Node.js.

 ### The key user needs of the application are to:
 - To provide a streamlined way for users to review their past workout performance